Who are the professors ?

 .............................................

-Oliver Vanden Eynde is professor at the Paris School of Economics and a research fellow at the Centre National de Recherche Scientifique (CNRS).
-He is also a research affiliate of the Centre for Economic Policy Research (CEPR).
+Oliver Vanden Eynde is a professor at the Paris School of Economics and a CNRS research fellow.
+He is also a CEPR research affiliate.
 He obtained his PhD at the London School of Economics in 2012, and he was a visiting researcher at the Woodrow Wilson School at Princeton University in 2013-2014.
 Oliver has worked on the economic drivers of India’s Maoist conflict and on rural infrastructure provision.
 His most recent research explores the role of security forces the military and police in the development process, with work on Afghanistan, India, Kenya, and the Sahel region.

 Contents - Development economics in the field